monfera/farris/README.md

 # Known limitations

-Babel have been used for browser tests because either Bublé or Node does support import / export.
-This will be fixed as soon as Node support import / export.
+Babel have been used for browser tests because Bublé and NodeJS doesn't support import / export.

 # Known bugs